discordjslib/discordjslib/Documentation/FAQ.md

 ## Why is discordjslib different to other libraries?
 - discordjslib improves performance substantially because it does not cache any data on startup.
 This means that once it connects to Discords [gateway](https://discord.com/developers/docs/topics/gateway) no data is saved.
 Unlike other libraries, this makes discordjslib much faster and consumes less resources and processing power.

 - users are represented as both guildmembers and users.
-As a result, this means that you do not have to worry about the specific user, guildmember, properties and methods.
+As a result, this means that you do not have to worry about specific GuildMember properties and methods.

 - simple and easy to use - example: [click here](https://github.com/discordjslib/discordjslib#discordjslib)